Passengers of the Titanic: Chinese passengers

 Eight passengers are listed on the passenger list with a home country of China, from the hometown of Hong Kong, with a destination of New York.
 Six of these men survived the disaster.
-At the time of their rescue, they were not permitted to enter the United States due to the Chinese Exclusion Act.
-One of the Chinese survivors, Fang Lang (21 June 1894 – 21 January 1986; alias Fong Wing Sun), was one of the four passengers whom Fifth Officer Harold Lowe rescued from the ocean after returning in Lifeboat 14 to search for any survivors still stranded in the sea.
-Fang eventually settled in the US, and fellow survivor Lee Bing moved to Canada, settling in Galt, Ontario.
+After their rescue, the six survivors disembarked from the Carpathia on Ellis Island and joined the Donald Line ship Annetta.
+(Note: The documentary The Six made the inference that the seamen were prevented from leaving the Carpathia in compliance with the Chinese Exclusion Act but it is unclear whether this was really the case as they were sailors with the Donald Line and had intended to join the Annetta all along.)
+One of the Chinese survivors, Fang Lang (real name Wing Sun Fong), was one of the four men whom Fifth Officer Harold Lowe rescued from the water after returning in Lifeboat 14 to search for any survivors still stranded in the sea.
+Fong eventually settled in the US, and fellow survivor Lee Bing moved to Canada, settling in Galt, Ontario.
 The stories of the Chinese survivors, which were forgotten for over a century, were presented in a 2021 documentary film, The Six, after researchers worked to piece together their whereabouts and lives after the sinking.
 A book complementing the documentary was published in 2025.

 Croatian passengers

 The number of Croatian passengers was 37, while only three of them were saved.
-They are, Mara Osman Banski from Vagovina near Čazma, Ivan Jalševac from Topolovac near Sisak, and Nikola Lulić from Konjsko Brdo near Perušić, all in Croatia-Slavonia, part of the Lands of the Crown of Saint Stephen of the Hungary, Austria-Hungary.
+They are, Mara Osman Banski from Vagovina near Čazma, Ivan Jalševac from Topolovac near Sisak, and Nikola Lulić from Konjsko Brdo near Perušić, all in Croatia-Slavonia, part of the Lands of the Crown of Saint Stephen of the Kingdom of Hungary, Austria-Hungary.

 Jewish passengers

 There were at least 69 known Jewish passengers aboard the Titanic, though the number is likely to be much higher.
 Of those 69 confirmed, 39 perished in the sinking.
-At least two crew members were also Jewish: barber Herbert Klein and "Hebrew cook" Charles Kennel; neither survived the sinking.
+At least one crew member was Jewish: Second class barber Herbert Klein, who did not survive.
 It is known that the White Star Line provided a kosher menu for Jewish passengers and also provided utensils marked in both English and Hebrew.

 Jewish passengers were in every class and represented a variety of nationalities, including Poland, England, the United States and the Russian Empire.
-Notable Jewish passengers include Eva Hart and her parents Esther and Benjamin in second class; Ida and Isidor Straus, founder of Macy's store and his wife; Benjamin Guggenheim, one of the richest men in the world at the time; and journalist Edith Rosenbaum.
+Notable Jewish passengers include Eva Hart and her parents Esther and Benjamin in second class; Ida and Isidor Straus, founder of Macy's store and his wife; Benjamin Guggenheim, one of the richest men in the world at the time; Herman Klaber, founder of Klaber Hop Fields; journalist Edith Rosenbaum; and Broadway producer Renee Harris.
 Most Jewish passengers, however, were in the third class, the majority of whom were immigrating to the United States.